 The framework is quickly becoming a great alternative to native app development because of fewer developer requirements, increased efficiency, and a shorter time to deploy.
 Besides, with many professionals wanting to learn this skill, it’s safe to assume that React Native app development has a bright future.

 About the Author: Kristin Savage nourishes, sparks and empowers using the magic of a word.
 Along with pursuing her degree in Creative Writing, Kristin was gaining experience in the publishing industry, with expertise in marketing strategy for publishers and authors.
-Now she works as a freelance writer at BestEssay and GrabMyEssay, Kristin also does some editing work at Studicus.
+Now she works as a freelance writer at BestEssay and GrabMyEssay, Kristin also does some editing work at Studicus and StudyClerk.